Cloudbox/autoscan/README.md

 The major feature which is currently MIA:

-- Google Drive monitoring
+- Google Drive monitoring (Shared Drives exclusively)

 Some small things we are still working on:

 - Automating the testing of the processor's business logic
 - Automating the testing of Emby
-- Refactoring the Plex tests
+- Automating the testing of Plex

 In addition, the code we currently do have is not yet finalised.
 Certain files may get moved around a bit, internal APIs might change, etc.